 The output M in Equation 3 is the time and amplitude approximate free surface multiple prediction, provided within the approximations and assumptions in the SRME derivation and algorithm.
-The difference between the SRME approximate free surface multiple prediction, Equation 3 and the ISS exact free surface multiple predictor Equations 1 and 2 resides in the obliquity factor ${\bf q}$, a function of frequency and wavenumber, and hence it causes an error in the SRME amplitude and phase prediction of the free surface multiple at all offsets.
+The difference between the SRME approximate free surface multiple prediction, Equation 3 and the ISS exact free surface multiple predictor Equations 1 and 2 resides in the obliquity factor q, a function of frequency and wavenumber, and hence it causes an error in the SRME approximate free surface multiple at all offsets.
 This SRME approximate free surface multiple is then energy minimization adaptive subtracted from the data in an attempt to match the amplitude and phase of the free surface multiple and thereby obtain the data without free-surface multiples.
 That lack of an accurate time and amplitude prediction in SRME is explicitly recognized by the energy minimization adaptive subtraction as a necessary and intrinsic part of the algorithm.